wp-plugins/bxslider-wp/README.txt

 1. Look for "BxSlider WP" and activate it

 = Usage =
-1. Start adding slideshows in 'BxSlider' menu in WordPress
+1. Start adding sliders in 'BxSlider' menu in WordPress
-1. You can then use a shortcode to display your slideshow.
+1. You can then use a shortcode to display your slider.
 Example: `[bxslider id="slider-1"]`
 1. Function do_shortcode can be used inside template files.
 Example: `<?php echo do_shortcode('[bxslider id="slider-1"]'); ?>`

 == Frequently Asked Questions ==

 = How to display it in post/page? =
-Use the shortcode `[bxslider id="slider-1"]`
+Use the shortcode `[bxslider id="slider-1"]`.
+Make sure to change "slider-1" to the ID of your slider.

 = How to display it inside template files (header.php, index.php, page.php, etc.)? =
 Use `<?php echo do_shortcode('[bxslider id="slider-1"]'); ?>`